jacobbergdahl/limopola/README.md

 You can easily use [llama](https://ai.meta.com/resources/models-and-libraries/llama/) locally on your machine in this project.
 Depending on your OS and your prior set-ups, you may need to set-up environments using [this guide](https://github.com/cocktailpeanut/dalai#quickstart).

-To set up a local LLM, follow these steps:
+To set up a local LLM for this project, follow these steps:

 1. Download an LLM from HuggingFace.
 You can download a recommended model by simply running `npm run install-local-llm`.
 If you want to download an LLM manually, then I recommend downloading [this model](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-laser-GGUF/blob/main/dolphin-2.6-mistral-7b-dpo-laser.Q4_K_M.gguf).
 If you want to download a different model, I recommend downloading a 7B version with the `gguf` extension from [TheBloke](https://huggingface.co/TheBloke?search_models=GGUF).
 Place the model in the `models/` folder (this is done automatically by the `install-local-llm` script).
 2. Validate the model by running `npm run validate-local-llm`.
 Try saying "Hello" just to check that you get a reasonable output.